mlodewijck/unicode_charnames/README.md

 ```

 ### Related resource
-This implementation is based on the following resource: [Section 4.8, Name, in the Unicode core specification, version&nbsp;15.0.0](https://www.unicode.org/versions/Unicode15.0.0/ch04.pdf#G2082).
+This implementation is based on the following resource: [Section 4.8, Name, in the Unicode core specification, version&nbsp;15.1.0](https://www.unicode.org/versions/Unicode15.1.0/ch04.pdf#G2082).

 ### Licenses
 The code is available under the [MIT license](https://github.com/mlodewijck/unicode_charnames/blob/master/LICENSE).

-Usage of Unicode data files is governed by the [UNICODE TERMS OF USE](https://www.unicode.org/copyright.html), a copy of which is included as [UNICODE-LICENSE](https://github.com/mlodewijck/unicode_charnames/blob/master/UNICODE-LICENSE).
+Usage of Unicode data files is governed by the [UNICODE TERMS OF USE](https://www.unicode.org/copyright.html).
+Further specifications of rights and restrictions pertaining to the use of the Unicode data files and software can be found in the [Unicode Data Files and Software License](https://www.unicode.org/license.txt), a copy of which is included as [UNICODE-LICENSE](https://github.com/mlodewijck/unicode_charnames/blob/master/UNICODE-LICENSE).